 Introduction

 Welcome to the BFH LaTeX manual.
 This manual is intended as a guide to get you started with LaTeX.
 In addition to this, it will show you how to install and use the BFH LaTeX package to create various documents in the BFH look.
-The documentation was initiated by experienced LaTeX users at BFH.
+Experienced LaTeX users initiated the documentation at BFH.

 Note

-If you have additions, improvements, bug reports, etc., please get in touch with us via GitLab.
+If you have additions, improvements, bug reports, or other suggestions, please get in touch with us via GitLab.
 You are very welcome to contribute to the project.

 How to Read

-There are many different ways to read this tutorial.
+There are several ways to approach this tutorial.
 If you have yet to gain experience with LaTeX, it is best to familiarize yourself with the most basic terms.
-Once you have concise knowledge, head to the installation for a hands-on prospect to follow the Beginner’s Guide.
+Once you have gained concise knowledge, proceed to the installation section for a hands-on tutorial to follow the Beginner’s Guide.

 Hint

-Choose the installation guide that fits you best.
+Select the installation guide that best suits you.
 Head to the installation section to see all supported choices.

 To round off the LaTeX installation procedure, we recommend reading the Beginner’s Guide.
-After working through this guide’s tutorial, you will create a PDF that tests the installation and gives further insight.
+After completing the tutorial in this guide, you will create a PDF that tests the installation and provides further insight.

 Once familiar with LaTeX, we recommend installing the BFH LaTeX package(s).
 Users who have already worked with LaTeX can skip ahead to this point.